iarsystems/iar-vsc-build/.github/ISSUE_TEMPLATE/bug_report.md

 - VSC Extension version:

 **Additional context:**
-Add any other context about the problem here, e.g., projects, files etc.
+Add any other context about the problem here, e.g., log, projects, files etc. Logs can be obtained from the output view under the "IarServiceManager", "IAR Build", "IAR Config Generator" and "C/C++" sections.